+GTD is best managed by an interprofessional team that includes nurses and pharmacists.
 Patients with molar pregnancies must be monitored for associated complications including hyperthyroidism, pre-eclampsia, and ovarian theca lutein cysts.
 Molar pregnancy induced hyperthyroidism should resolve with the evacuation of the uterus, but patients may require beta-adrenergic blocking agents before anesthesia to reverse effects of thyroid storm.
 Pre-eclampsia also resolves quickly after the evacuation of the uterus.
 Theca lutein cysts will regress spontaneously with falling beta-HCG levels.
 However, patients must be counseled on signs and symptoms of ovarian torsion and ruptured ovarian cysts.

 |||Gestational trophoblastic disease I: epidemiology, pathology, clinical presentation and diagnosis of gestational trophoblastic disease, and management of hydatidiform mole., Lurain JR,, American journal of obstetrics and gynecology, 2010 Dec [PubMed PMID: 20728069]|

 |||Practice bulletin No. 53--Diagnosis and treatment of gestational trophoblastic disease., Kohorn E,, Obstetrics and gynecology, 2004 Dec [PubMed PMID: 15572508]|